The Best BBQ Restaurants in Toronto

 Here are the best BBQ restaurants in Toronto.

-The smokehouse and larder on St. Clair West seems to excel at everything it does, and while it's perpetually packed, you'll find it busiest on Tuesday, Friday and Sunday evenings when whole pit-smoked chickens ($15) and spice-encrusted racks of ribs ($27) come out of the smoker at 5pm.
-Week-round you'll find pulled pork and beef brisket sandwiches on the menu along with a house-smoked bacon that makes its way into burgers, sandwiches and breakfasts.
+This smokehouse and larder on St. Clair West is perpetually packed with barbecue enthusiasts hungry for pulled pork and brisket sandwiches.
+Find the place busiest on Tuesday, Friday and Sunday evenings when whole pit-smoked chickens and spice-encrusted racks of ribs come out of the smoker at 5 p.m.
 More »

 Open on weekdays only, this Texas-style BBQ joint in Leaside deals in wood-smoked specialties sold by the pound.
 Expect to queue up for slices of supple, smoked brisket, snappy sausages, impossibly moist turkey and mouthwatering pulled pork accompanied by slaw, potato salad and beans.
 More »

 You can build your own platter from selections like ribs, chicken, pulled pork, brisket and caraway stout sausages at this Roncesvalles restaurant.
 Want a thorough sampling?
 Opt for the Smoker's Choice prix fixe menu that opens with salad and smoked wings followed by a medley of meat with sides and dessert included.
 More »